-The Company's long-term debt objective is to maintain the majority of its debt at fixed interest rates or hedged with interest rate swaps.
+The Company's long-term debt objective is to maintain the majority of its debt at fixed interest rates.
 Any increase in the applicable interest rates could increase interest expense and have a material adverse effect on the Company's cash flow and results of operations.
-There can be no assurance that any hedging or other risk management strategy, if any, undertaken by the Company will be effective.
+There can be no assurance that risk management strategies, if any, undertaken by the Company will be effective.